 Why did you become a mathematician?
 It is hard to answer clearly to this question.
 Frankly I would say 'by chance'.
 Actually the French education system is made so that a lot of students are encouraged to study mathematics and physics.
 That is why I came to study mathematics at Ecole Normale Supérieure de Cachan.
 There, thanks to my first internship at CMLA in 2010 I discovered the universe of computer vision and image analysis as well as the profession of researcher.
 This experience was so rewarding I decided to go on with a master's degree in applied mathematics.
 I was attracted by the ability of mathematics to model tasks and processes naturally solved by humans' eyes (or brain actually).
 Although those tasks seem to be solved without effort by our brain, they are actually hard to deal with for a computer.
 Technology constraints such as computation speed forces us to find smart models, which is really challenging.

-What about your live beyond research?
+What about your life beyond research?
 Beyond research, I love creative activities, especially drawing and painting.
 I am also highly interested in physical cosmology, but only as a non-expert.

 Why did you apply for the HLF13?
 I applied for the HLF13 because it is a great opportunity to attend an international meeting.
 The purpose of the HLF13 is of course very attractive, considering the lecturers and the audience.
 Also I was really interested in the fact that the meeting gathers both mathematicians and computer scientists, as I am working on computer vision, a field which heavily relies on computer science advances.